getsentry/hackweek-automotive/IMPLEMENTATION_PLAN.md

 Create a comprehensive setup script (`setup.sh`) that handles:

 **Python Environment Setup:**
-- Install Python 3.12+ using pyenv or from source
+- Use system Python 3.11.2 (no upgrade needed)
 - Create virtual environment for CarBuddy application
 - Install all Python dependencies from requirements.txt